JBradbeer/econ323_ufc_fight_summary/README.md

 2. The fighter's name, colored red or blue by the corner they were in
 3. The fighter's record *in the UFC*
 4. The winner of the fight
-    - The arrow points at and is colored by the corner of the winner
+    - The arrow points at, and is colored by the corner of the winner
-    - Black arrows pointing in both directions denote the fight was a draw
 5. The ending time of the fight (ex.
 4:58 denotes that the fight was 4 minutes and 58 seconds into the round when the fight ended)
 6. The ending round of the fight
 7. Finish type of the fight, denoted by: